ruhamayared/Polynomials-App/readme.md

 ## My Unit 2 Project Readme

 ### Description of project:
-##### This app will allow a user to view a list of common polynomial functions, view an individual function and information on that function, create a new function, update an existing function, and delete a function.
+##### This app will allow a user to view a list of common polynomial functions, view an individual function and information on that function.
+Then the user will be able to create a new comment, update their existing comment, and delete a comment -- all on the show page.

 #### By Ruhama Yared